Raid-dev/holbertonschool-shell/basics/README.md

 3-listfiles | Displaying current directory contents in a long format

 4-listmorefiles | Displaying current directory contents including hidden files in a long format

+5-listfilesdigitonly | Displaying current directory contents in a long format, with user and group IDs displayed numerically and hidden files